 After his time with the U-17 National Team, Ellis attended the University of Washington where he tallied 5 goals and 7 assists his freshman year.
 After his freshman year at UW, Ellis was offered a professional contract with German team Hertha Berlin.
 During his stint in Germany from 2007-2010, Ellis made appearances for the U-20 and U-23 US National Teams.
 After playing in Berlin, Ellis headed back across the pond and played in the MLS for the San Jose Earthquakes where he tallied 3 goals and 3 assists in 2 seasons with the team.

-After Ellis’ playing career ended he immediately took up coaching and began working for Coerver Coaching from 2012-2018 where he specified in technical and skills training.
+After Ellis’ playing career ended he immediately took up coaching and began working for Coerver Coaching from 2012-2018 where he specialized in technical and skills training.